Kitchen costs

 |Good quality 38mm thick and 600mm wide laminated plastic with rolled edge

+We asked each company to quote us for the exact layout we wanted, as per our plan below.
+We asked for everything needed to fill the kitchen’s space, and for basic fittings but no extras, such as taps or a splashback.

+The kitchen was a straight run of units designed to fit along a single wall, including: two 100cm wide base units; two 60cm wide drawer units; two 50cm wide wall units; one 60cm wide tall larder cupboard; one 60cm wide oven housing for a built-in oven and space for a 60cm wide freestanding dishwasher.

-Kitchen budget planner
+Kitchen plan

-Now you know the average costs, work out roughly how much you feel you need to spend and then decide on a budget to stick to.
+The total width of the kitchen was 5,040cm and it was 300cm deep.
+The visits were done in June and July 2017, and each kitchen brand was visited twice.

+Please note that while this plan was checked by kitchen fitters, it's only a guide for the purpose of getting a rough quote.
+It would potentially need tweaking in the real world.

 Cheap kitchen tips

-We asked 2,154 kitchen owners what they did to cut the cost of their kitchen.
-Which? members can log in to see what tricks you could employ to shave money off your fitted kitchen.
+We asked 2,154 kitchen owners what they did to cut the cost of their fitted kitchen.
+Which? members can log in to see what tricks you could employ to shave money off your final design.

-Our page on kitchen units, doors and worktops will also give you more of an idea as to what materials are available, and which will better stand the test of time, according to people who have lived with them.
+Our page on kitchen units, doors and worktops will give you more of an idea as to what materials are available, and which will better stand the test of time, according to people who have lived with them.

 Kitchen sales and second-hand kitchens

-Look out for sales to grab a bargain kitchen – post-Christmas and pre-Easter are usually good times to buy.
+Look out for sales to grab a bargain kitchen – post-Christmas, pre-Easter and summer are usually good times to buy.

-Once you've found a company you like, if it can't reduce the price any further, ask whether it will include the sink or certain appliances for no extra charge.

-Avoid giving a company more than 25% deposit before everything is delivered.
-If you're able, pay at least £100 of the deposit on your credit card.
+If you're able to, pay at least £100 of the deposit on your credit card.
 This will give you extra rights, should you encounter problems later on.
 Check the payment schedule before signing any contracts for products and fitting.

 You can also buy a second-hand kitchen at a bargain price, but it’s vital to check it all fits well and that care has been taken to avoid damaging the kitchen when units are removed from another building.